 You live and you learn.

-There’s a jalapeno variety of local pimento cheese that I sometimes buy at my grocery store and I can’t seem to get enough of it.
+There’s a variety of local pimento cheese with jalapenos that I sometimes buy at my grocery store and I can’t seem to get enough of it.

 I decided to make a bit of a healthier version by swapping out mayonnaise for greek yogurt.

-Use it as a sandwich spread or an appetizer dip for parties or game-watching.
+Use this spicy pimento cheese dip as a sandwich spread or an appetizer dip for parties or game-watching.

 - 1 cup plain greek yogurt

-- 1 jalapeno (can use pickled jalapeno slices also or instead, increase or decrease amount depending on desired spiciness, diced)
+- 1 jalapeno, diced (can also use pickled jalapeno slices), increase or decrease amount depending on desired spiciness

 - 2 oz jar diced pimento